cakesolutions/scala-kafka-client/README.md

  0.4  | 0.9.0.0

 ## Scala Kafka Client
-The scala-kafka-client is a thin wrapper around the Java client API, providing some helpers for configuring the client.
+The scala-kafka-client is a minimal Scala wrapper around the Java client API, providing some helpers for configuring the client.

 ### Resolve